lukechikkala/zactrack-Documentation/Audio/zt_Audio.md

 3. [Virtual VB Audio Cable (for Windows only)](https://vb-audio.com/Cable/#:~:text=%C2%A0%C2%A0VBCABLE_Driver_Pack43.zip%0A%C2%A0%C2%A0(1.09%20MB%20%2D%20OCT%202015%20/%20XP%20to%20WIN11%2032/64%20bits))
 4. `<macOS equivalent software here>` (for macOS only)
 5. Stereo System
+6. Audio Card (optional to connect Speakers to the PC/Mac)

 # Software Versions
 ```